IDRISIUMCorp/Al-Furkan/README.md

 <div align="center">

 # 📖 Al-Furkan — الفُرقان

-# Al-Furkan - Open Source Quran App built with Flutter
+Al-Furkan is an open source Quran mobile app built with Flutter.
+It supports: – Quran reading – Recitation audio
+– Prayer times
+– Bookmarks
+– Dark/light theme

 Al-Furkan is a modern, open-source Quran application built using Flutter and BLoC architecture.